The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

 Surfers can rent boards at Tanga's beach restaurant to surf in front of Punta Coyote, a 20 min walk around the rocky headland.
 The left and right reef breaks are best when the swells pick up from the south.

-Five kilometer on the road inland, San Francisco de Coyote is a small village with some shops, cabinas and restaurants.
-A daily bus goes to San Jose and also serves the beaches of Bejuco and Playa San Miguel.
-Other buses connect to Jicaral and the ferry in Playa Naranjo, but there is no public transportation to Mal Pais, Santa Teresa or Montezuma.
-See: » Road description from Coyote to Santa Teresa
+Five kilometer on the road inland is the village of San Francisco de Coyote with some shops, cabinas and restaurants.
+A daily bus drives to San Jose and also serves the beaches of Bejuco and Playa San Miguel.
+Other buses connect to Jicaral and the ferry in Playa Naranjo.
+There is however no public transportation to Mal Pais, Santa Teresa or Montezuma.

 If you continue north, towards Samara, seven km past San Francisco de Coyote a road to the left leads to Playa San Miguel.
 There is no village or shops, only one or two bars and some vacation homes.